 I will now try and explain without too much technical jargon how flânerie works under the hood so far.

 It is using the brilliant

-osmnx library by Geoff Boeing which can load data from OpenStreetMaps and represent them as a graph structure where each intersection of different ways (road, street, footway, etc.) is represented as a node (or vertex in graph theory), and each connection between these vertices or nodes (the actual roads, streets, footways) are edges.
-Given other libraries that deal with networks and graphs, we can fairly easily write an algorithm which can generate random walks based on some characteristics of our choosing.
+osmnx library by Geoff Boeing which can load data from OpenStreetMaps and represent them as a graph structure.
+Each intersection of different ways (road, street, footway, etc.) is defined as a node (or vertex in graph theory), and each connection between these vertices or nodes (the actual roads, streets, footways) are edges.
+Given other libraries that deal with networks and graphs, we can reasonably quickly write an algorithm which can generate random walks based on some characteristics of our choosing.

-The path-finding algorithm is still early in its development, and at the time of writing, starts from the node at the centre of the map and:
+The path-finding algorithm is still early in its development, and currently starts from the node at the centre of the map and:

 - looks at all the immediate neighbours (other nodes having direct connections),

-- ignores all nodes that are already included in the path (in an attempt to not pass the same nodes more than once, more on that later),
+- ignores all nodes that are already included in the path (attempting to not pass the same nodes multiple times, but more on that later),

 - calculates and applies a numerical weight to each edge (connection from the node to its neighbours) based on:

 - the length of the connection (meters from node A to node B)

 - the type of way it is (preferring smaller footways, residential streets, etc. over bigger roads)

 - a randomly chosen multiplier (to ensure that the path is, in fact, random and cannot be generated again)

 - and selects the connection with the maximum weight.